If you’re struggling with thinning hair or hair loss, make sure your doctor is checking these…

 Read MoreFood cravings occur for different reasons.
 Your energy, sleep, stress, hormones, and nutrition can all lead to food cravings.
 Food cravings tend to have a biochemical explanation behind them and figuring out what that explanation is can be the key to fixing your food cravings.

 Read MoreDo you notice that you get bloated after you eat, regardless of what you eat?
-Do you get bloated when you’re under stress?
-Do you gain weight when you’re under stress?
-Do you notice nausea, gas, abdominal pain, and diarrhea or constipation when you are stressed out?
-This is what I refer to as stress belly.
+Do you get bloated with nausea, gas, pain, and diarrhea or constipation and gain weight when you’re under stress?
+This is stress belly.

 Read MoreNutrition is the basis for our health.
 What we eat affects our vitamin and mineral levels, gut microbiome, mood, immune system, skin, digestion, sleep, energy, and overall health.
 I value nutrition because I value the health of my family and myself.